Ranked #3 Video Generation — Hollywood in a Text Box

 What It Actually Is

-xAI’s Grok Imagine Video 1.5 is what happens when you throw 110,000 GPUs at the problem of making video generation fast, cheap, and actually good.
-Launched quietly on May 31, 2026 as a Preview, it promptly stormed to the top of Arena.ai’s Image-to-Video leaderboard — the blind taste test that matters most — beating Seedance 2.0, Veo 3.1, and every other contender in head-to-head human preference voting.
+xAI’s Grok Imagine Video 2.0 is what happens when you throw 110,000 GPUs at the problem of making video generation fast, cheap, and actually good.
+Launched quietly as a Preview, it promptly stormed to the top of Arena.ai’s Image-to-Video leaderboard — the blind taste test that matters most — beating Seedance 2.0, Veo 3.1, and every other contender in head-to-head human preference voting.

 The model runs on xAI’s Aurora autoregressive engine and supports three core modes: text-to-video, image-to-video (its strongest suit), and reference-conditioned generation for maintaining visual consistency.
 Native audio isn’t bolted on — it’s baked in, generating lip-synced dialogue, ambient soundscapes, and music in the same forward pass as the visuals.
-Version 1.5 specifically improved the naturalness of dialogue and background audio integration over the 1.0 release.
+Version 2.0 specifically improved the naturalness of dialogue and background audio integration over the earlier releases.

-But here’s the real headline: pricing.
-At $0.06–$0.08 per second, Grok Imagine Video 1.5 costs a fraction of what Seedance ($0.30+/s) or Sora 2 Pro ($0.70/s) charge — and it includes audio.
+But here’s the real headline: pricing and access.
+At $0.06–$0.08 per second, Grok Imagine Video 2.0 costs a fraction of what Seedance ($0.30+/s) or Sora 2 Pro ($0.70/s) charge — and it includes audio.
 For creators who need to iterate fast and produce at volume, the math is irresistible.
-Access runs through xAI’s API, the Grok chatbot (SuperGrok tiers from $10–$300/mo), and third-party platforms like Fal.ai, Replicate, and OpenRouter.
+However, xAI has made the strategic decision to make version 2.0 an X platform exclusive.
+Access is now tied to the Grok chatbot (SuperGrok tiers from $10–$300/mo), and third-party APIs like Fal.ai and Replicate are no longer supported.

 Key Strengths